 WGU Career & Professional Development

 Your resume is a living document that you will update and share with employers and connections throughout your career.
-We want to ensure your competency in writing a strong resume that makes a positive professional impression.
-Before we provide a detailed resume review, we ask that you complete the following process.
+Depending upon your preferences, select one (or more) of these options to ensure your competency in writing a strong resume that makes a positive professional impression:

 It is first important to explore the purpose of a resume.
 Keeping the needs of a hiring manager in mind while constructing your resume can help you target your resume and speak to an organization’s unique needs.
 Click on the short tutorial below to learn more about how to draft a resume that gets you noticed!